yext/answers-hitchhiker-theme/README.md

 npx jambo vertical --name Locations --verticalKey locations --template vertical-standard
 ```

-See `jambo vertical --help` for more info
+See `jambo vertical --help` for more info.

 ### Card Command
 Creates a new, custom card based on an existing card.